- ENG 675A: Seminar in English Linguistics

 Research and Scholarship

-Dr. April Burke conducts qualitative, quantitative, and mixed methods research on the schooling experience and academic performance of minority and disadvantaged K-12 student populations.
-The primary focus of her research and scholarship is the schooling of emergent multilinguals, students who are learning English as second or additional language.
+Dr. April M. Burke conducts qualitative, quantitative, and mixed methods research on the schooling experience and academic performance of minority and disadvantaged K-12 student populations.
+The primary focus of her scholarship is the schooling of emergent multilinguals, students who are learning English as an additional language.
 Dr. Burke investigates the impact of educational policies on this population, their performance on high-stakes tests, the programming and instructional models afforded them, and the preparation of pre-service teachers to meet their needs.
 The philosophical foundation for her work is an advocacy, social justice, and participatory worldview.
 Given this orientation, her research involves collaboration with policymakers, teachers, and school leaders to bring about changes that will benefit students, school personnel, and ultimately the communities in which they reside.
 In addition, given Dr. Burke's interest and background in literacy and language education and to better serve the CMU pre-service teachers in the methods courses she teaches, she also conducts research and scholarship on children's literature and best practices for literacy instruction.

 2018 Distinguished Paper Award, co-authors H. Dunn and M. Singh, Hawai'i Educational Research Association (HERA), Consortium of State and Regional Educational Research Associations (SRERA), American Educational Research Association (AERA)